tobiasdemendonca/maas-terraform-modules/README.md

   class CTRL bootstrapManaged
   class MODEL deployManaged
 ```

 This diagram describes the system architecture of infrastructure deployed by the three Terraform modules in this repository, on a LXD-based cloud, for both single and multi-node deployments.
 Distinct Juju applications are represented with colored markers (🟡🔵🟣) on each unit, and the parts of the architecture that are optional depending on your configuration are represented with dashed outlines.

 A charmed MAAS deployment consists of the following atomic components:

 #### MAAS Regions

 Charmed deployment of the MAAS Snap, [learn more here](https://charmhub.io/maas-region)

 [!Note]: If running in Region only mode (rather than Region+Rack) the installation and configuration of the MAAS Agent is left as an exercise to the user.

 #### PostgreSQL

 Charmed deployment that connects to MAAS Regions to provide the MAAS Database, [learn more here](https://canonical-charmed-postgresql.readthedocs-hosted.com/16/)

 #### Juju Controller

 Orchestrates the lifecycle of the deployed charmed applications, [learn more here](https://documentation.ubuntu.com/juju/3.6/reference/controller/)

 #### LXD Cloud

 Provides the underlying virtual-machine infrastructure that Juju runs on.
-While the development of this repository occured on LXD clouds, Juju does support others too: [learn more here](https://documentation.ubuntu.com/juju/3.6/reference/cloud/)
+While the development of this repository occurred on LXD clouds, Juju does support others too: [learn more here](https://documentation.ubuntu.com/juju/3.6/reference/cloud/)

 LXD Containers and Virtual machines are deployed as Juju machines, which Juju uses to deploy charms in.

 ## Deployment Instructions